 Step 2: Fluids, glucose, and insulin using the 2-Bag Method

-Set total fluid rate at 1.5 X maintenance intravenous fluid rate (MIVF).
-The fluids coming from 2 separate bags (saline bag, glucose bag).
+FLUIDS: Set total fluid rate at 1.5 X maintenance intravenous fluid rate (MIVF).
+The fluids come from 2 separate bags (saline bag, glucose bag).

 *NOTE on potassium: In severe DKA, the potassium can be profoundly low, and starting insulin before repleting potassium may precipitate symptomatic hypokalemia.
 Some experts recommend not starting insulin until the potassium has been corrected to above 3.0 mmol/L. If the initial measured potassium is elevated, or the patient is not urinating, no potassium should be added to the fluids until the level is <5.5 mmol/L and the patient is urinating.1,2

 - Example 1: If the initial blood glucose is >350 mg/dL, do not give dextrose.
 100% of the fluid should come from the saline bag.
-Every hour the glucose is checked, and the fluids are adjusted based on the glucose level.
+Every hour check the glucose and adjust the fluids, based on the glucose level.